 For several years now, it feels like virtual reality has been on the verge of a major breakthrough.
 Improving technologies on both the hardware and software sides have made more interesting experiences possible, while increasing investment and development in content has shown glimmers of what could be a truly exciting future.
 But is VR really the next big technology to come to bear on the casino industry, or is it just the latest nearly-man of tech?

-Online casinos are always in search of bigger, better and more engaging games.
+At Party Online Casino are always in search of bigger, better and more engaging games.
 And they don’t come ay more engaging than being totally immersed in a virtual world.
 One of the biggest drawbacks of online casinos is that they find it hard to compete with offline casinos, in terms of the atmosphere and the general experience value.
 It’s hugely convenient to play online, but it’s just not the same as getting suited and booted and heading out to a live casino environment, and for some players, that’s a disadvantage.

 VR could totally flip that on its head, and make virtual casinos even more exciting than the real thing.
 So instead of playing a roulette game on-screen, you could be sat in any kind of virtual environment.
 You could be playing roulette under the sea, or at one of the massive Vegas resorts, all without leaving home.
 It becomes even more exciting when you consider the possibilities with games like slots – you could be transported into Arthurian legend to slay dragons as play for progressives, or outer space, or…you get the idea.
 With virtual reality, the possibilities are endless, and this is a technology that could take casinos to the next level.
 It doesn’t take an industry guru to work out that this is probably likely to have a strong positive effect on casino bottom lines, either.